LukeGrahamLandry/franca/devlog.md

   - show last instruction in parse error messages
   - also don't collect_c_comments, just have those who want that call extract_sections themselves. going over the input twice doesn't matter when its just for my tiny .ssa tests.
+- output a perfmap file so perf can see symbol names for my jitted code. it's intended for jitted code but can i just do it for the aot code as well based on my AotDebugInfo? it actually doesn't matter in samply (both on linux and macos), it just looks at the symbol table in my exe. but trying to use perf directly on linux, it doesn't like that have two symbol tables (i have one for doing relocations and one for everything), it only shows the ones with relocations. trying to do perfmap based on AotDebugInfo didn't work. idk if it just won't look there if it thinks it's aot or i have to not use virtual addresses (the numbers it shows in perf are the low ones before aslr i think?) i tried various skew things that didn't work. maybe just giving up and using one symbol table will fix it in lldb too, that would be nice. indeed it does.

 ## (Dev 22)